The Ultimate Florida Guide to Free Homeschool Resources

 Easy Peasy All-in-One Homeschool (Christian)

-Completely free PreK–12 curriculum with 180-day lesson plans that rely on online resources.
-Covers reading, language arts, math, history, science, and more.
+Completely free curriculum with 180-day lesson plans that rely on online resources.
+The main site covers PreK–8 (reading, language arts, math, history, science, and more), with a separate companion site for high school.

 Nonprofit platform offering mastery-based courses in math, science, history, economics, and more.
 Includes video lessons and practice problems.